ringcentral/ringcentral-faq/docs/fax.md

 ### How long are my sent faxes stored?

 Sent faxes are stored for 30 days.
 Additional information is available in [RingCentral KB 1894](https://success.ringcentral.com/articles/RC_Knowledge_Article/2178).
 To retrieve your sent faxes, you can use the [RingCentral Message Store API](https://developer.ringcentral.com/api-docs/latest/index.html#!#RefMessageList.html) or the [RingCentral Archiver](https://developer.ringcentral.com/app-gallery.html/app/312709020-312709020-7gufiGT3T3CCuCP37hMDaQ~4TkBPW7ETPi3SEzIj4gUXQ-1210?_ga=2.87486040.1924527089.1499293522-1174061982.1498551437) service.

+### How can I send a fax via curl?

+To use curl with the RingCentral API, you need to make two curl calls.
+One to retrieve an access token and another to use the access token to make the API call, sending a fax in here.
+To retrieve an access token, see the API Reference.
+If you have enabled OAuth 2.0 password flow, you can use the following curl command to retrieve an access token:

+curl -u '<my_client_id>:<my_client_secret>' -d 'grant_type=password&username=<my_username>&extension=<my_extension>&password=<my_password>' -X POST https://platform.devtest.ringcentral.com/restapi/oauth/token

+Once you have the response, you can use the `access_token` parameter in the response to make an fax call follows.

+curl -H 'Authorization: Bearer <my_access_token>' -F 'to=<my_to_number>' -F 'coverPageText=<my_cover_page_text>' -F attachment=@<my_filepath> -X POST https://platform.devtest.ringcentral.com/restapi/v1.0/account/~/extension/~/fax

 ## Technical Questions